kravchik/moveen/index.md

 ## Features
 * tunable walking animations
 * bipeds and multipeds
+* 1-2 knee leg types
 * reaction to recoil and external force
 * any surface relief
 * animation of body, legs, and hip (optionally)
 * any walking/running style
+* smooth walking mode transition
 * no legs "sliding"

 ## Known issues:
-* RigidBody for body can only have weight = 1
+* RigidBody for the body can only have weight = 1
-* not followed cs code convention
+* not following cs code convention

 ## Upcoming features
 * button to create usual skeleton structure
 * jump / jumping run
 * "sitting in mech" demo
 * binding to a skinned mesh
+* other leg structure types
 * Java version
 * Unreal port